Last updated 23 May 2024

 The biomass of polar cod is monitored using acoustics and trawling during the annual Norwegian-Russian Ecosystem Survey in the Barents Sea.

-The survey follows transects which are evenly distributed over the Barents Sea, but the entire distribution area of the polar cod stock is not covered, in particular the stock distribution stretches further north than the survey area.
+The survey follows transects which are evenly distributed over the Barents Sea, but the northernmost parts of the polar cod distribution area are not covered.

 Standard methodology for biomass estimation with acoustic trawling surveys is used.
 Acoustic echo sounder recordings along the transects are first allocated to different target species based on their “acoustic signatures” (i.e. echo strength, response to different frequencies), and the composition of trawl catches.
 The integrated acoustic values are then converted to biomass.
 The conversion is based on how much echo an average fish of a certain length gives.